 Wednesday, May 30, 2007

 “I ask you, is there any country that can continue improving people’s economic conditions and jobs if things are going bad there?
 That’s enough.
 The time has come to acknowledge the good things and stop the pessimism.
-We need to take advantage of opportunities, as you all are doing, and move forward,”
+We need to take advantage of opportunities, as you all are doing, and move forward,”he said.

 At the ceremonial opening of the adult education school year in the Santiago-area district of Pudahuel, the President stated that

-“I must say that I am enormously concerned with this sort of pessimism, a negative vision that is taking hold in some places.”
+“I must say that I am enormously concerned with this sort of pessimism, a negative vision that is taking hold in some places.”She added that

 “it’s true, there are problems, but this administration and myself have confronted them face-to-face, saying when things are good and when things are bad.
 And I will never, ever say that something is good when it’s not.
 However, it’s quite another thing to say that nothing works, that everything is bad.
 That is completely false.”